Peninsula Strikers FC: 1995–2006

-Fifth in Division 2 in 1998 and fourth in Division 2 in 1999, first in Division 2 in 2000, 11th in Division 1 in 2001 and relegated, 8th Division 2 South-East in 2002, 4th Division 2 South-East 2003, 11th Division 2 South-East 2004 and relegated, 10th Division 3 South East 2005 and 11th Division 3 South East 2006.
+They finished third in Division 2 in 1997, fifth in 1998, fourth in 1999, and first in 2000, earning a promotion to Division 1.

+They finished 11th in Division 1 in 2001 and were relegated back down to Division 2.

+They finished eighth in Division 2 South-East in 2002, fourth in 2003, and 11th in 2004, getting relegated to Division 3 South-East.

+They finished 10th in Division 3 South-East 2005 and 11th in 2006.
-The local community have shown their support through good attendances at home games at Centenary Park.
-The Club is always aiming to build its supporter base from amongst the local community.

-Additionally, major long term commitments have been developed with several large sponsors which will guarantee the sound financial structure of the Club for the future.
+The local community showed their support through high attendance at home games at Centenary Park.
+Additionally, major long-term commitments had been developed with several large sponsors.

 2007

-At the club's AGM George announced that he had had discussions with Peninsula Junior Soccer Club re-amalgamation which would guarantee a strong junior section and the possibility that some of these players would eventually play senior soccer.
+At the club's annual general meeting, it was announced that there had been discussions with Peninsula Junior Soccer Club about re-amalgamation, which would guarantee a strong junior club and the possibility that some of those players would eventually play for the senior squad.